perryOnCrack/perryoncrack.github.io/apps/rez.md

     - Reverted an unintended behavior: Clicking on Quick Launch area can no longer open the app list.
     - 16kb page size support.

-- Bug Fixes
-    - Quick Launch now properly shrinks to disappearance when pulling up.
-    - Fixed an issue where item animation got triggered randomly.
-    - Fixed incorrect display cutout paddings when hiding status bar.
-    - Fixed an issue where some icon packs don't showing up in the settings.

 - Experimental Feature Changes
     - Screen Rotation is now enabled by default and moved to Customizations settings.
         - This still only apply to device with a screen aspect ratio of 3:2 or less.